 Based on a letter in The Daily Telegraph 08/12/20

-In 1937 of course, the vast majority of communication was by letter whereas now relatively few letters are sent.
+In the past of course, the vast majority of communication was by letter whereas now relatively few letters are sent.
 Consequently the Post Office has had to increase its prices to maintain its income.

 So, as always, it is not straightforward to calculate inflation on the basis of a particular price increases.